wp-plugins/buddypress-activity-privacy/readme.txt

 == Changelog ==

+= 1.3.2 =
+- Fix issues when Buddypress Follow is activate.
+- Fix visibility of "Last update" activity on member header and members loop.
+- Beta Integration with buddypress-media plugin (rtMedia for WordPress, BuddyPress and bbPress).
+- add .POT file for translation.

 = 1.3.1 =
 - Work on Multisite Network.
 - Fix "new post" activities dropdown privacy as profile activites privacy.

 = 1.3 =
 - Fix localization loading.
-- Fix integration with Followers plugin
+- Fix integration with Followers plugin.

 = 1.2.2 =
 - Fix bug, visibility not work.